blockmel/Group_Project_Heim_Block/README.md

 ## Mobile App 2 : Group Project
 ## Students : Melanie BLOCK and Julie HEIM

+Challenges:
-Challenges : working with git !!!!!!
+working with git !!!!!!
+connecting to Firebase on a second workspace